-Applications for the 2019 Graduate Program are now open.
+Applications for the 2019 Graduate Program have now closed.

 Our Graduate Program provides recent graduates the opportunity to work with world-class industry experts on major infrastructure projects.

 The program offers flexible options to specialise within a technical discipline as well as rotate within a variety of roles so you can explore the projects and discover what you are truly passionate about.

 Opportunities exist to work with Rail Projects Victoria, North East Link Authority, Western Distributor Authority and Major Road Projects Authority.

 Graduates take part in a structured learning and development program over 18 months, including multiple rotations, Graduate Learning Series, Understanding the Network Program and a Career Planning Program.

 The program provides graduates opportunities to learn about and experience a range of different project roles.
 Graduates will rotate throughout a variety of teams during the program, undertaking structured rotations that support tailored capability development.

 Rotations are designed in consultation with the project teams and graduates to ensure individuals are provided the best opportunity to build their career.

 Rail Projects Victoria has potential opportunities for graduate rotations within the following teams: